 July 2, 2011 - A second wedding, a religious ceremony including Mass, is held in the main courtyard of the Palace of Monaco.
 The ceremony is broadcast to the 3,500 invited guests who could not fit inside the palace.

-Loans pieces of his private collection of Olympic torches for the for the Russian
+Loans pieces of his private collection of Olympic torches for the Russian

 Is one of the first torch bearers for 2014 Sochi Olympic Winter